Solving the Challenge: Ordering Images on Shopify

 Consolidates Images from All Stores Into One Unified Library

-The company struggled with scattered image storage across individual folders and drives for each Shopify store.
-This made it extremely tedious for teams to locate and share the correct product images in each store.
+The company struggled with scattered picture storage across individual folders and drives for each Shopify store.
+This made it extremely tedious for teams to locate and share the correct product photos in each store.

 Allows Bulk Image Editing and Reordering Across All Stores Simultaneously

 With one source of truth for each product image, the company can now perform any process in bulk, including ordering and editing, without worrying about completeness or appropriateness.
-Previously, Rockwell’s marketers had to tediously reorder and edit images on each store individually; making a simple image update across stores resulted in a substantial redundant effort.
-With the DAM platform, Rockwell can now bulk edit, rearrange, tag, and modify hundreds of images for multiple products and stores simultaneously.
+Previously, Rockwell’s marketers had to tediously reorder and edit them on each store individually; making a simple update across stores resulted in a substantial redundant effort.
+With the DAM platform, Rockwell can now bulk edit, rearrange, tag, and modify hundreds of pictures for multiple products and stores simultaneously.

-You can make any image modifications, like cropping and re-sizing, once in the DAM, and it will automatically sync out to all your stores.
-Even better, you can color-correct an image and add text overlays in Adobe Photoshop, which the DAM seamlessly updates and then maps to all connected Shopify stores.
+You can make any modifications, like cropping and re-sizing, once in the DAM, and it will automatically sync out to all your stores.
+Even better, you can color-correct a photo and add text overlays in Adobe Photoshop, which the DAM seamlessly updates and then maps to all connected Shopify stores.
 Catsy DAM has a Photoshop plugin that enables this, saving massive amounts of repetitive work.

 Shopify-Syncs Ordered Images To All Connected Stores Automatically